GCSE English: WJEC examiners regrade exam results

 On Friday, Welsh government officials met Ofqual, the exam regulator in England, to discuss the longer term implications of the move.

-Earlier in the week Mr Andrews said UK Education Secretary Michael Gove was undermining parents' confidence in GCSEs, accusing him of trying to spark a "political spat".'Best interests'
+Earlier in the week Mr Andrews said UK Education Secretary Michael Gove was undermining parents' confidence in GCSEs, accusing him of trying to spark a "political spat".

 The two are at loggerheads in a row over whether to regrade GCSE English exams.